 Hvar – Kampanel seawall and reef

 “Deep turquoise water, abundant marine life, and dense stands of red gorgonian make it a spectacular experience,”says Aqualis dive instructor, Robert Fegan

-In Hvar Town, on the island of Hvar, we called at Aqualis Dive Center to gain more Croatia Scuba-Diving Insights.
-Hvar has over 15 good dive locations, mostly around the Pakleni archipelago.
-The crown jewel is Kampanel (meaning “bell” in local dialect), a seamount, off the uninhabited islet of Vodnjak.
+In Hvar Town, on the island of Hvar, we called Aqualis Dive Center to gain more Croatia Scuba-Diving Insights.
+Hvar has over 15 good dive locations, mainly around the Pakleni archipelago.
+The crown jewel is Kampanel (meaning “bell” in the local dialect), a seamount off the uninhabited islet of Vodnjak.
 It lies in deep water, facing the open sea, exposed to strong currents.
-As a result, here you can expect to see schools of sardines and mackerel, plus scorpionfish, octopuses, and lobsters.
-“The highlights are the unusual profusion of red gorgonian coral below 35 meters, and a narrow swim-through cave at about 30 meters”, adds Robert.
+As a result, you can expect to see schools of sardines and mackerel, plus scorpionfish, octopuses, and lobsters.
+“The highlights are the unusual profusion of red gorgonian coral below 35 meters and a narrow swim-through cave at about 30 meters”, adds Robert.